nlandjev/udacity-carnd-p2/writeup.md

 The model was able to correctly guess 4 of the 6 traffic signs, which gives an accuracy of 66.7%.
 This is less than the accuracy on the test set, which was 93.2%.
 However, it should be noted that in both cases where the prediction was wrong, the predicted sign is visually similar to the correct sign and the differences are only in the symbol inside the sign - 70 vs 30 km/h, bumps vs bicycle).

+Looking at the precision and recall of the affected classes does not suggest any specific problems related to them - the biggest problem is the ~50% precision of the Speed limit (20 km/h) sign.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)